Blog post

 7. New (and improved) analysis tutorials

-SonarQube offers in-app tutorials for integrating analysis into your new and existing build pipelines.
-In SonarQube 9.9 LTS there are now new tutorials to cover even more combinations of DevOps Platforms and CI tools, and many updates to existing tutorials.
+SonarQube Server offers in-app tutorials for integrating analysis into your new and existing build pipelines.
+In SonarQube Server 9.9 LTS there are now new tutorials to cover even more combinations of DevOps Platforms and CI tools, and many updates to existing tutorials.

 This includes new and improved tutorials for…